 Open November – March, Wednesday – Saturday for Lunch 12pm - 1:30pm Dinner 5pm - 9pm seating every half hour

-If Southern Oregon’s gorgeous and breathtaking scenery is not enough, the Cascade-Siskiyou region supports an extraordinary number of flora and fauna.
-The convergence of the Cascade and Siskiyou mountain ranges brings together three major eco-regions: Great Basin, Cascades, and Siskiyou, creating a globally recognized hot spot for bio-diversity.
+If Southern Oregon’s gorgeous and breathtaking scenery is not enough, the Cascade-Siskiyou region supports an extraordinary number of flora and fauna -- many endemic and rare.
+The convergence of the Cascade, Klamath and Siskiyou mountain ranges brings together three major eco-regions: Great Basin, Cascades, and Siskiyou, creating a globally recognized hot spot for bio-diversity.

 Within an easy drive, in some cases within an easy stroll, from the Chanticleer Inn, you can see hundreds of endemic species of plants and butterflies of the Siskiyou and Cascade mountains.
 Table Rock, Pilot Rock, Grizzly Peak, and Mt.
 Ashland are noted for places to find butterflies and wildflowers.
 Please go to the Day Trips tab in this section of the website, or to the Blog for more detailed information about each of these hot spots.